ta-dachi/catJAM/README.md

 * Click button to scroll to the latest message if mid-scroll
 * Sort channels by joined (Leaves go to the top)
 * Remove chat from MegaChat from channels user has left
+* Update Live followed channels periodically
+  * Handle when stream goes off line but still in channel

 ## Resources

 * ionic-react